-This 9-day trip (7 days skiing) takes us to the heart of the Caucasus range and will be led by Olly Allen, one of our lead IFMGA mountain guides.
-Olly will be assisted by a local Georgian guide.
-This is an advanced level touring week, ideal for strong tourers keen to visit this enchanting country with it's fascinating local cultures and traditions and, of course, great skiing!
+This 9-day trip (7 days skiing) takes us to the heart of the Caucasus range and will be led by one of our IFMGA mountain guides.
+This is an advanced level touring week, ideal for strong tourers keen to visit this enchanting country with its fascinating local cultures and traditions and, of course, great skiing!

-Unlike Russia entry visas are not needed for EU citizens and travel in country is relatively simple.
+Unlike Russia, entry visas are not needed for EU citizens and travel in the country is relatively simple.
 Living costs in Georgia are also reasonable…3 Lari (1 British Pound) will buy you a large beer!
-Tbilisi the capital is easily accessed from Europe but for the purposes of our trip we fly into Kutaisi as its only a few hours transfer from Svaneti.
-Kutaisi is the home of the Georgian parliament and second largest city.
+Tbilisi the capital is easily accessed from Europe but for the purposes of our trip, we fly into Kutaisi as its only a few hours transfer from Svaneti.
+Kutaisi is the home of the Georgian parliament and second-largest city.
 This historical city boasts numerous UNESCO world heritage sites, museums and ancient churches.

 Fly to Kutaisi, Georgia's second city.

 On arrival at Kutaisi airport we have a 15 minute taxi transfer to a local family guest house.
 The guest house will provide snacks and hot drinks before we get a good nights sleep.